francoiskroll/FramebyFrame/DOCUMENTATION.md

 ### ggFingerprint(...)

-**paDir**: directory that stores the parameter tables, typically called bhvparams.
-For example, paDir=here('bhvparams/').
-You can have as many experiments/parameters as you want in this directory.
-There is some flexibility later to exclude experiments or parameters, but broadly I would recommend having in the directory the experiments and parameters you want plotted together in one fingerprint plot.
+**fgp**: object or full path to _fingerprint.csv_, created by calculateFingerprint(...).
+You can overlay multiple fingerprints by giving multiple paths here, e.g. `fgp=c("'~/.../fingerprintExp1.csv", "fingerprintExp2.csv")`.

 **metric**: `mean` or `median`.
 I briefly experimented with defining the fingerprint as median ± MAD of all *Z*-scores instead of mean ± SEM (see step 6 above).
 This caused several issues, for example the median of all *Z*-scores is not 0 so the controls' fingerprint was not at 0 anymore.
 Overall I do not think this was a good idea, but it is left here if ever useful.
 Default is `mean`.

 **controlGrp**: name of control group, e.g. ‘wt’.
 Does the name of the control group change between experiments?
 For example it is ‘control’ in one experiment but ‘wt’ in another.
-That is fine, you can give multiple control groups, for example controlGrp=c('control', 'wt').
+That is fine, you can give multiple control groups, for example `controlGrp=c('control', 'wt')`.

 **grporder**: do you have a preferred order for the groups (genotypes)?
 If yes, mention it here.
-If no, you can simply not mention this setting or give grporder=NA.
+If no, you can simply not mention this setting or give `grporder=NA`.
 You can exclude any group (genotype) by simply not mentioning it here.
 Default is NA, which keeps all groups.

 **skipNight0**: whether or not (TRUE or FALSE) to remove the night0’s datapoints prior to calculating the fingerprint.
 Mostly applies to the standard Rihel lab experiment night0/day1/night1/day2/night2.
 Default is FALSE.